qubic/core/README_CLANG.md

 # qubic clang port
-The Qubic Core is currently portet to be compiled with clang.
-As this requires a lot of changes the port is develop along the main development work and continously integrated.
+The Qubic Core is currently ported to be compiled with clang.
+As this requires a lot of changes the port is develop along the main development work and continuously integrated.
 However this also implies that the compilation of the core code with clang is not resulting in a working node at the moment.
 Hence it shall now be used in production!

 ## Prerequisites